Alison Sponseller leaps for joy as Grandpa Joe in Roald Dahl’s Willy Wonka Jr. in VPCT’s 2019 spring production of the show.

 Victoria Players Children’s Theater donation

 100% of your donation will benefit the children's theater through play/musical rights and royalties, props, costumes, music, musicians, production team costs and rental fees due to the BDRC.
-Donations may be may in quanities of $50.
+Donations may be made in quanities of $50.

 VPCT Committee Meetings